cqframework/cds4cpm/input/pagecontent/qualifying-query.md

 ### Introduction

-The initial qualifying query defines a set of patients who qualify for chronic pain management with the following **diagnoses/problems** during a specified **time frame**:
+If used the initial qualifying query defines a set of patients who qualify for chronic pain management with the following **diagnoses/problems** during a specified **time frame**:

 - Fibromyalgia